cuhksam/emnlp2019.github.io/_pages/participants.md

 {% include gallery id="square" %}

+## Instructions for Presenters

+These instructions will be updated as more details become available.

+### Oral Presentations

+- Long papers will be given an 18 minute slot (15 minutes for the talk and 3 minutes for questions).
+- Short papers will be given a 12 minute slot (10 minutes for the talk and 2 minutes for questions).

+Please arrive at your session 10 minutes early.
+Please introduce yourself to the session chair, who will help you test your laptop with the projector.

+### Posters

+Posters should be A0 size in vertical (portrait) orientation, or no wider than 91 cm (36 in) and no higher than 122 cm (48 in).
+Materials for mounting your poster will be provided.

 ## Social Event

 On the evening of Saturday, November 3rd, the EMNLP 2018 social event will take place at the [Royal Museums of Fine Arts of Belgium](https://www.fine-arts-museum.be/en).
 Four museums, housed in a single building, will welcome the EMNLP delegates with their prestigious collection of 20,000 works of art.
 The Museums’ collections trace the history of the visual arts &mdash; painting, sculpture and drawing &mdash; from the 15th to the 21st century.